 Implant patients have also experienced intense and chronic pain in the implant, radiating into the groin and back, swelling around the joint, and difficulty walking that persists long after surgery.

 If or a loved one has been implanted with a DePuy ASR® hip and experienced any of the complications described above, contact Ward Black Law today.
 We can answer your questions, conduct a free case review, and, if warranted, help you file your DePuy ASR® hip claim.
 Act now!
-You can reach us by phone: 336-333-2244 or toll-free at 1-877-256-1214 or by email.
+You can reach us by phone or text at 1-800-531-9191 or by email.